Well hi there!

 Just to get you started, here’s a little FYI on what you’ll find find around these parts.
 There’s the obligatory About me page where you find out all my deep dark secrets.
 (Not really, but you do at least find out whether I love milk or dark chocolate.
 And what my friends think of me.)

-Admittedly, I’m not blogging quite as much as I once did, but I do tweet frequently (sometimes too frequently) and the tweets show up in the sidebar along with a handy link to my Twitter account.
-I also update with reasonable frequency on Facebook, so there are various and sundry ways with which to keep up with me.
+I can also be found on Twitter, Facebook, and Instagram so there are various and sundry ways with which to keep up with me.
 So please, give me a holler- I do enjoy connecting with people.
 In the meantime, look around and feel to comment if the spirit moves.

 Photo credit: Adam Emperor Southard